 Discover the healthy and nutritious breakfast dish of Scottish porridge.
-The use of oats in this dish is one of the healthiest starts to the day.
-Long slow-release carbohydrate will sustain from breakfast through to lunchtime, making Scottish porridge a real "Super Food".
+This recipes calls for rolled oats which is one of the healthiest ways to start the day because this slowly released carbohydrate will keep you feeling satisfied from breakfast through to lunchtime.
+That makes Scottish porridge a real super food.

-True porridge should be cooked in a pan and stirred with a wooden spurtle (stick) but don't worry, you can use a wooden spoon.
+True porridge should be cooked in a pan and stirred with a wooden spurtle (stick) but don't worry, a wooden spoon will do just fine.

 - First decide whether you want your porridge made with all water, with all milk, or a mixture of the two.
 If in doubt, if you like a creamy porridge, all milk works best.